Are you looking to learn more about different career resources that exist?

 A powerful tool for accessing information on job titles, education paths, and job market data for the local region.
 We also encourage you to contact the Academic and Career Counseling Department at the college and meet with an experienced Academic and Career Counselor to support you in planning for your future.

 An online database tool.
 Identify your skills, research careers, search for schools, link to job openings, and more.
+Students are encouraged to check out the Career Video Resources page to view the self-guided videos, "Online Career Search Using EUREKA " and "Career and Personality Discovery - Using True Colors in EUREKA."

-- Students are encouraged to check out the Career Video Resources page to view the self-guided videos, "Online Career Search Using EUREKA " and "Career and Personality Discovery - Using True Colors in EUREKA."
-Through viewing the self-guided videos, students will be provided with a EUREKA Site ID Code (required to create a EUREKA account).
+Pro Tip: Through viewing the self-guided videos, students will be provided with a EUREKA Site ID Code (required to create a EUREKA account).